Obama, Saudi prince focus on Iraq and Syria in Washington meeting

 U.S. officials have expressed unease about the Saudi-led campaign against Houthi rebels in Yemen, which according to the United Nations and human rights groups has resulted in large numbers of civilian casualties.

-Saudi Arabia is worried about closer relations between the United States and Iran, Riyadh's arch enemy, after a 2015 nuclear deal.

-Obama welcomed Saudi Arabia's commitment to a political settlement of the Yemen conflict and support by the Gulf Cooperation Council, of which the kingdom is a member, to address humanitarian needs and rebuild the country, the White House said.
+Obama welcomed Saudi Arabia's commitment to a political settlement of the conflict and support by the Gulf Cooperation Council, of which the kingdom is a member, to address humanitarian needs and rebuild Yemen, the White House said.

 On Syria, Obama and the prince talked about the importance of supporting a political transition away from President Bashar al-Assad, the White House said.
 The United States is working with international partners on what it calls a Syrian-led transition process facilitated by the United Nations, but so far there has been little progress.

-Asked about the memo, Saudi Arabia's Foreign Minister Adel al-Jubeir, also in Washington, told reporters the kingdom had been arguing for a "more robust intervention" including airstrikes, a no-fly zone, and a no-drive zone, from the beginning of the five-year civil war.
+Asked about the memo, Saudi Arabia's Foreign Minister Adel al-Jubeir, who was also in Washington on Friday, told reporters the kingdom had been arguing for a "more robust intervention" including airstrikes, a no-fly zone, and a no-drive zone, from the beginning of the five-year civil war.

-Obama does not see a military solution to the crisis in Syria, White House spokeswoman Jen Friedman said.

-Both Washington and Riyadh are anticipating the release of classified pages of a U.S. report into the Sept.
-11, 2001 attacks, that some U.S. lawmakers have alleged link Saudi government officials to the attacks.
-Jubeir said investigations show that the allegations "are not correct and they don't hold."
+Jubeir said the deputy crown prince had briefed U.S. officials on his plan to diversify Saudi Arabia's economy and to move to cleaner forms of energy.

-(Reporting by Timothy Gardner, Roberta Rampton aboard Air Force One; Additional reporting by Yara Bayoumy; Editing by Toni Reinhold and Andrew Hay)
+(Reporting by Timothy Gardner, Roberta Rampton aboard Air Force One; Additional reporting by Yara Bayoumy; Editing by Toni Reinhold)

-JERUSALEM If Jared Kushner has a plan to solve the Arab-Israeli conflict, so far he's giving little away.

-BETHLEHEM, West Bank U.S. President Donald Trump talked up the prospects of peace between Israelis and Palestinians on Tuesday, saying he believed both sides were committed to an historic deal, but he offered no concrete proposals on how to get there.